Category Archives: Non fiction

 Rebecca Mead is a staff writer for The New Yorker.
 My Life in Middlemarch started life as an essay in that magazine.

 Unless they are someone who buys a book with very good intentions of reading it even though there is that voice in their head muttering “don’t kid yourself you’ll get round to reading this.”
-Someone like me in fact when involves purchases of non fiction books.
+Someone like me in fact when the transaction involves the purchase of non fiction books.

 Which is why I have a large stack of them.
 Unread.
 Not even opened.